ThomPatterson/ffmpeg-passthru-finder-action/README.md

 If you inspect the workflow you will see it simply amounts to the following bash script

 ```
-#finder item passed in as arguemnt
+#finder item passed in as argument
 full_input_path=$1

 #paramater expansion to remove file extension